Vision Program for Active State Employees

 Sue Odom (916) 322-2858 - - Regarding retiree vision plan information

-Enrollment into the State's Basic Vision Plan for eligible employees and their eligible dependents is automatic.
-If you would like to enroll in the Premier plan you can do so within 60 days of new eligibility or during the annual open enrollment.
+Enrollment into the State's Basic Vision Plan for most eligible employees and their eligible dependents is automatic.
+If you would like to enroll in the Premier plan you can do so within 60 days of new hire/newly eligible status or during the annual open enrollment.

-PI employees have 60 days from the end of the control period (June 30th or December 31st) to make an election to enroll in the Basic or Premier Vision Plans.
+Permanent Intermittent (PI) employees have 60 days from the end of the control period (June 30th or December 31st) to make an election to enroll in the Basic or Premier Vision Plans.
+PIs may enroll through your department's human resource/personnel office.

 For a more detailed description of your vision benefit, ask your HR Office for an Evidence of Coverage booklet for the State's Vision Program.